-Windows OS has a lot of updates which automatically gets updated on regular basis.
+Windows OS has a lot of updates that automatically get updated on a regular basis.
 While an update brings in new features and solves the bugs, there are times that it could get your PC stuck/frozen.
-Although the problem happens rarely, it is one among the most hated problems.
+Although the problem happens rarely, it is one of the most hated problems.

 - Preparing to configure Windows.